 It is applicable only if operating mode of the packet distribution method is set to "PACKET_FORWARD_ONLY".

-This shall be present only in either the response to the Create (or Retrieve) request over the Nmb2, Nmb10 and Nmb5 interfaces, or a notification request over the Nmb10 and Nmb5 interfaces.
+This IE shall be present only in either the response to the Create (or Retrieve) request over the Nmb2, Nmb10 and Nmb5 interfaces, or a notification request over the Nmb10 and Nmb5 interfaces.